onehundredfeet/heapsx/README.md

 - And more to come
 - An integration with Hide (The Shiro games editor)
 - CastleDB out of the box
+- A unified foreign function interface (FFI)

+Currently, the engine targets hashlink only.
+That could be extended over time, but the low level integrations require hashlink's integration API.